No sport is more popular than professional football, and most people think that a cable subscription is the only way to watch their favorite team.

 What Package Allows You to Watch All NFL Games?

 There is no service that allows you to watch every game.
-Alternately, NFL Sunday Ticket is the only resource to watch all out-of-market Sunday games.
+NFL Sunday Ticket is the only resource to watch every out-of-market game airing on Sunday afternoons.

-Regardless of where you live, you can watch any game you wish with Sunday Ticket.
-Unfortunately, that plan is currently only available with DIRECTV STREAM.
+Regardless of where you live, you can watch any game with Sunday Ticket.
+That plan is only through YouTube TV.

 Is the NFL Channel Free With Amazon Prime?